Xdellta/AuthSession/README.md

 # AuthSession
-This project is an educational work.
-The project is based on the backend and supports a user authorization system.
+This project serves an educational purpose, functioning as a backend system designed to handle user authentication through sessions.

 ### Supported functions
 * Login system